wellington36/MCMC_COMPoisson/README.md

 ![image](https://github.com/user-attachments/assets/ee5a5b4b-a69d-4dcb-8b74-cd4073b119d8)

-_Image for illustrative purposes only, results NOT guaranteed._
+_Image for illustrative purposes only, I don't remember where is the code that generates this image._

 ### Sum-to-threshol appoach (by `mcmc_comp_stt.R`)